 Airbnb let its workers live and work anywhere.
-Spoiler: they're loving it
+Spoiler: They're loving it

 "The change of scenery has a huge impact on your mental health," she says on a call from Mérida, Mexico, where she's spent most of the winter and spring.

-Further south, the savings that Stecher and his family have enjoyed since leaving San Francisco have allowed his wife Ana Ruiz, who worked in banking, to stay home with their children in Buenos Aires and also to travel, something the family is passionate about.
+Farther south, the savings that Stecher and his family have enjoyed since leaving San Francisco have allowed his wife, Ana Ruiz, who worked in banking, to stay home with their children in Buenos Aires and also to travel, something the family is passionate about.

 "We were just in our own little world in the U.S.," says Ruiz, who grew up in Mexico.
 "Now, to be in different parts of the world and live the culture and experience the food... and speaking a different language, it's just amazing.
 It's just so nice."